sjuriff/sjuriff/README.md

 My name is Sjur, and I'm a newly graduated frontend and mobile developer.
 My passion is to create user-friendly and aesthetically pleasing applications with a responsive design and interactivity that gives users a seamless experience.

-- 🔭 I’m currently working on a next.js duscussion forum
+- 🔭 I’m currently working on a next.js webpage (https://anteambulo.no/)
-- 🌱 I’m currently learning Next.js, Sanity, Relatude, cloud-services (Azure and Google Cloud Platform)
+- 🌱 I’m currently learning  Sanity, Relatude, cloud-services (Azure and Google Cloud Platform), Kubernetes and Docker
-- 📱 Swift and Swift.UI, and Kotlin and JetPack Compose.
-Is also has experience with React Native.
+- 📱 Swift and Swift.UI,Kotlin and JetPack Compose and React Native.
 - 💻 HTML/CSS/Javascript, React JS, Next.js, Tailwind, HTMX
-- 🤓 SQL(MySQL, PostgresSQL), Python, Java, GoLang
+- 🤓 SQL(MySQL, PostgresSQL), Python, Java, GoLang, C#